Please donate

 The preceptorships are designed as an interactive process with participants steering their own education throughout the program.

-Participating Centers of the 2012 Preceptorship Program
+Participating Centers of the 2013 Clinical Preceptorship Program

-Preceptorships will take place at ten designated international specialist CML centres and last for 3-4 weeks.
-Find detailed descriptions of the participating centers here.
+Preceptorships will take place at eleven designated international specialist CML centres and last for 3-4 weeks.
+Host sites include English, French, Italian, Russian and Spanish speaking centres.